pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

  * It's ok to check what changed, we are usually just adding configurations for new features
  * If you accept upstream configuration files it may overwrite your configurations and cause components failures

-After an upgrade it is always a good practice to check the state of Gravwell by ensuring that all indexers are present and accounted for and that ingesters have reconnected and are reporting the expected version numbers.
+After an upgrade it is always a good practice to check the state of DatalaiQ by ensuring that all indexers are present and accounted for and that ingesters have reconnected and are reporting the expected version numbers.

 ![Ingester status](ingesters.png)